 - Give yourself stretch breaks between projects.

 Falling asleep on the couch while you work is actually harmful, as sofas are not made to lay on for long periods of time.
 They do not offer the proper support for your back.
 In fact, a couch cushion can place too much pressure on your spine, thus potentially causing damage to neck muscles.
-In the corporate workforce, damaged nerves in the neck and shoulders is a physical risk, as sitting for long hours over the course of many years is debilitating.
+In the corporate workforce, damaged nerves in the neck and shoulders is a physical risk.
+Even sitting for long hours over the course of many years is debilitating.

 Avoid sleep deprivation by designating a sleep space away from your workspace, such as these beds: